-Additionally, VRM will provide an additional warming center space at both shelter locations when the temperature is expected to be 40º or below.
+With temperatures below 30 degrees, VRM will provide an additional warming center space at both shelter locations.
 Each morning when temperatures remain at 34º or below, guests are able to stay until 9:00 a.m.

 For those with special needs, please contact 2-1-1 Tulare County.

 If you are able to donate winter items such as blankets and sleeping bags, please contact VRM directly: 559-740-4178 or by email at email@example.com.

 - Shelter of Hope (women and children* — girls 17 and under/boys 12 and under) is located at 1413 N. Burke St. Phone number is 559-734-7921 and check-in time: 4 p.m.

 - Men’s Shelter and Community Kitchen (serving breakfast and dinner daily)